katrinleinweber/Nukit-Open-Air-Purifier/README.md

 As an industrial process, thin laser cut material is ideal when you need to make 5-500 of something (at which point you look at sheet metal or injection molded plastic).
 Hand-operated power tools are well suited to making one or two boxes like this but the time and labor required are substantial.
 Custom speaker enclosure builders can give you a quote for comparison as the specifications are very similar.
 Since most locations will require four or more air purifiers for full coverage, laser cutting is a very cost-effective option.
 The cost drops substantially as quantities go up, so group buys are an excellent idea.

-### Will you make a version with...
+### Will you make a version with…

-Hang on for a few weeks; we'll have an easy-to-use web app that will let you specify what sort of layout you want and then generate the files for you.
+The web app [FilterBoxBuilder.com](https://www.filterboxbuilder.com/) helps you generate custom design files.
+You can design your preferred Nukit Open Air Purifier based on a few layout details and parameters.

 ### I have ME/CFS, POTS, Long-COVID.
 Will I be able to do this?